 Often the key to a successful living room design is dependant upon a carefully selected palette of materials and colours.
 This stunning living room works with a few colours as the main colour palette but then adds interest with an injection of colour and texture.
 Another layer of interest and personalisation comes from mixing old and new materials together, along with bold artwork, to make the space feel unique and connected to the owner.
 Basing your interior design ideas around a particular piece of furniture or artwork can be a great way to find your initial inspiration and keep a common thread to your ideas.
 Image Credit

 This eclectic room is designed by Ben Pentreath.
 He has chosen a simple colour palette for the shell of the room and enlivened it with splashes of vibrant colours.
-I particularly like how he mixes pattern and colours, totally breaking the design rules but somehow the room feels lived in and relaxed.
+I particularly like how he mixes pattern and colours, totally breaking the design rules, but somehow the room feels lived in and relaxed.
 The modern art used is contemporary and adds serenity to the scheme.
 It really is a skill to be able to marry the old and new and still make the overall design up to date.
 His choice of antiques gives the room a masculine edge and definitely grounds the space.
-I look forward to these zingy colours coming through this summer in interiors and breaking a few design rules to create some really interesting design schemes.

 Glam Living Rooms

-Your sitting room can be a space where you can be a little bold – don’t be afraid to mix it up!
+Your living room can be a space where you can be a little bold – don’t be afraid to mix it up.
 I love the pairing of contemporary design alongside antiques, for example.
 If you really love something, you can make it work.
 Sometimes a statement piece can inspire your entire scheme.
 Sarah Ruffin Costello’s New Orleans home is a lived-in yet stylish space.
-The room’s unique chandelier & the use of oversized banana leaves for display on the mantle, bring drama to this interior.
+The room’s unique chandelier and the use of oversized banana leaves for display on the mantle brings drama to this interior.
 Art teamed with a stunning antique mirror is also a winning combination.
 Image Credit

 This drawing room in Firmdale’s Knightsbridge Hotel is the epitome of understated refinement.
 Beautiful, curated craft, art and sculpture combine to give interest and edginess to this space.
 I love the muted tones of indigo and burnt orange and the gorgeous textiles and unique pieces which run through Kit Kemp’s work.
 This is a great example of how accessories and art form the character and essence of an interior, not just as an addition but as an intrinsic part of the design.
 Image Credit

-We hope our selection of beautiful living rooms has left you feeling suitably inspired.
+We hope our selection of beautiful living room decor has left you feeling suitably inspired.
 Which one is your favourite?
 We’d love to hear your thoughts!